qpfiffer/traumaetranslate/README.md

 * ~~Safer indexing of both Alphabet maps~~
 * Reverse mapping between definition to traumae, ie 'translate learning' would give you 'xaxi'
 * Ability to suggest new translation via a voting system.
+* Spell checking via levenshtein distance for english -> traumae and for reverse map from definition -> traumae.